vanitha-himagirish/Linux/Linux_Basic_Concepts.md

 #### Terminal
 - Command Line or terminal is a text based interface to the system
+- The command line typically presents you with a prompt
 - Terminal is just a mechanism to transfer information.

 #### Shell